vyomasystems-lab/riscv-ctb-challenge-S34m1n4t0r/README.md

 ### challenge2_loop

-When eexecuting '''make all''' in the challenge2_loop directory, the '''spike''' command can only be aborted using the manual exit '''Ctrl+C'''.
+When executing '''make all''' in the challenge2_loop directory, the '''spike''' command can only be aborted using the manual exit '''Ctrl+C'''.

 ```assembly